apache/flink/docs/dev/table/streaming/match_recognize.md

 under the License.
 -->

-It is a common use-case to search for a set of event patterns, especially in case of data streams.
+It is a common use case to search for a set of event patterns, especially in case of data streams.
 Flink comes with a [complex event processing (CEP) library]({{ site.baseurl }}/dev/libs/cep.html) which allows for pattern detection in event streams.
 Furthermore, Flink's
 SQL API provides a relational way of expressing queries with a large set of built-in functions and rule-based optimizations that can be used out of the box.

 In December 2016, the International Organization for Standardization (ISO) released a new version of the SQL standard which includes _Row Pattern Recognition in SQL_ ([ISO/IEC TR 19075-5:2016](https://standards.iso.org/ittf/PubliclyAvailableStandards/c065143_ISO_IEC_TR_19075-5_2016.zip)).
 It allows Flink to consolidate CEP and SQL API using the `MATCH_RECOGNIZE` clause for complex event processing in SQL.

 A `MATCH_RECOGNIZE` clause enables the following tasks:
-* Logically partition and order the data that is used with `PARTITION BY` and `ORDER BY` clauses.
+* Logically partition and order the data that is used with the `PARTITION BY` and `ORDER BY` clauses.
 * Define patterns of rows to seek using the `PATTERN` clause.
 These patterns use a syntax similar to that of regular expressions.
-* Specify logical conditions required to map a row to a row pattern variable in the `DEFINE` clause.
+* The logical components of the row pattern variables are specified in the `DEFINE` clause.
 * Define measures, which are expressions usable in other parts of the SQL query, in the `MEASURES` clause.

 The following example illustrates the syntax for basic pattern recognition: